rattaoup/spirograph/README.md

 # Spirograph

-This is a PyTorch implementation for generating the Spirograph dataset as in (Improving Transformation Invariance in Contrastive Representation Learning)[https://arxiv.org/abs/2010.09515].
+This is a PyTorch implementation for generating the Spirograph dataset as in [Improving Transformation Invariance in Contrastive Representation Learning](https://arxiv.org/abs/2010.09515).

 ## Generating a Spirograph dataset
 The script `generate_spirograph.py` generates two tensor datasets called `spirograph_train.pth` and `spirograph_test.pth` of size 5000 and 2000 respectively.
 Each element of the dataset is a pair of `(3,32,32)` Spirograph images and its 10 corresponding generative and nuisance transformation parameters.